Kysper/Budget-Website/README.md

 # Budget Website

-# INFO
+# Info
- Responsive Budget Websiate that allows the user to input incomes and expenses into input fields and return a total budget left.
+ Responsive Budget Website that allows the user to input incomes and expenses into input fields and return a total budget left.
 As well as what percentage of the income went where in the expenses.
 <hr>